umairmohsin/Audio-tour-agent/README.md

-# 🎧 Self-Guided AI Audio Tour Agent
+# 🎧 AI Audio Tour Agent

 A conversational voice agent system that generates immersive, self-guided audio tours based on the user’s **location**, **areas of interest**, and **tour duration**.
 Built on a multi-agent architecture using OpenAI Agents SDK, real-time information retrieval, and expressive TTS for natural speech output.